A Wealth of Opportunities for Living in Nicaragua

 The Paradise for Expats

-Once you begin your move to Nicaragua, you will quickly realize that you have made the right choice.
-In no time at all, you will be enjoying the peace and tranquility of your new tropical paradise - or making new friends with whom to enjoy the country’s many wonders.
+Once you begin your move to Nicaragua, you will quickly realize that you have made the right choice about living in Nicaragua.
+In no time at all, you will be enjoying the peace and tranquility of your new tropical paradise – or making new friends with whom to enjoy the country’s many wonders.
 After settling in, you will find that Nicaragua will take your quality of life to a whole new level.
 So come down and visit us in Nicaragua, where the ability for you to retire enjoyably is a certainty, and where you may begin to consider yourself a “Nica” sooner than you think.